RiwEZ/TanatBlog/src/content/blog/fuzzy.md

 <br>

-**Liquid-F** is a money management strategy that derived from optimal-f by Ralph Vince.
+**Liquid-F** is a money management strategy from this [paper](https://onlinelibrary.wiley.com/doi/abs/10.1002/int.21734) from Rodrigo Naranjo.
 Its idea is simple
-- Increasing the percentage of money to invest when we are frequently winning the trade.
+- Increasing the percentage of money to invest when we are frequently winning the trades.
 - Decreasing it when losing trades become frequent.

 So, how does it work.
 By first find $f \in (0, 1)$ such that it maximize $\text{TWR}$ (terminal wealth relative)